 Education and Training

-Before you can earn your license, you must first graduate from an LPN program that’s approved by the NC Board of Nursing.
-If an LPN program is accredited by the ACEN or NLN CNEA, it’s also likely approved by the North Carolina Board of Nursing.
-Confirm state approval of an LPN program in NC by visiting the North Carolina Board of Nursing website.
+Before you can earn your license, you must first graduate from an LPN program that’s approved by the North Carolina Board of Nursing.
+Programs that are accredited by either the ACEN or NLN CNEA are likely also NC Board of Nursing approved.
+You can check current LPN program state approval status by visiting this North Carolina Board of Nursing website.

 Professional Nursing Examination

-The license by examination process involves taking the NCLEX-PN and is how new LPNs become licensed in North Carolina.
-To take this exam, you’ll first register with Pearson VUE at least two weeks before finishing your LPN program.
-Registration costs $200.
+The license by examination process includes taking the NCLEX-PN and is how new LPNs become licensed in North Carolina.
+To take this exam, you’ll first register with Pearson VUE, the test’s administrator, at least two weeks before finishing your LPN program.
+The current registration cost is $200.

 Application with NC Board of Nursing

-The LPN application process starts with providing your background information, signing up on the Nurse Gateway, and paying the $75 application fee.
-You’ll then verify your completion of an approved LPN program by sending in copies of your official transcript or completing the electronic school verification process.
+The LPN license application process starts with by signing up on the Nurse Gateway and providing your background information, and by paying the $75 application fee.
+You’ll then verify the completion of your LPN program by submitting copies of your official transcript or completing the electronic school verification process.

 Passing a Criminal History Check

 The last major component of the licensing process is the criminal background check.
 This consists of passing both the state-based and FBI criminal history checks.
-If you’re a North Carolina resident, you can usually complete this with electronic fingerprint scans through the Live Scan process at your local sheriff’s office.
-If you reside outside of North Carolina, you’ll be mailed fingerprint cards and have to make arrangements with your local law enforcement agency or department to complete the fingerprinting process.
+If you’re a North Carolina resident, you can usually complete this by submitting with electronic fingerprint scans through the Live Scan process at your local sheriff’s office.
+If you reside outside of North Carolina, you’ll be mailed a fingerprint card and will need to make arrangements with your local law enforcement agency or department to complete the fingerprinting process.

 License Renewal & Continuing Education

-LPNs in North Carolina must apply for a license renewal every two years with a deadline of the last day of an LPN’s birth month.
+LPNs in North Carolina must apply for a license renewal every two years with a deadline of the last day of the applicant’s birth month.
 The application process is completed online and includes paying a $100 renewal fee.
 During the renewal process, LPNs certify they’ve completed North Carolina’s continuing competence requirements over the past two years.
-These are met in multiple ways, but most LPNs complete 30 contact hours of continued education or 15 contact hours of continued education plus 640 hours of active practice.
+Requirements can be met in multiple ways, but most LPNs do it by completing either 30 contact hours of continued education or 15 contact hours of continued education plus 640 hours of active practice.

 Salary and Job Outlook for LPNs in North Carolina